judepayne/dictim.server/README.md

 ./run.sh
 ```

-(You can pass in the name of an alternative container management program to the script as before.)
+You can pass in the name of an alternative container management program to the script as before.

-That will start the container and the webserver within it listening on port 5001 (or the port you've set) exposed through to your local machine.
+That will start the container and the webserver within it listening on port 5001 (or the port you've set in the configure step) exposed through to your local machine.

 Try posting to the webserver using any of the sample `curl` commands in src/app/sample.txt